MicrosoftDocs/visualstudio-docs/docs/docker-tutorials/docker-tutorial.md

 ## What is a container image

 When running a container, it uses an isolated filesystem.
 This custom filesystem is provided by a **container image**.
-Since the image contains the container's filesystem, it must contain everything needed to run an application - all dependencies, configuration, scripts, binaries, etc. The image also contains other configuration for the container, such as environment variables, a default command to run, and other metadata.
+Since the image contains the container's filesystem, it must contain everything needed to run an application - all dependencies, configuration, scripts, binaries, and so on.
+The image also contains other configuration for the container, such as environment variables, a default command to run, and other metadata.

 We'll dive deeper into images later on, covering topics such as layering, best practices, and more.